Home31 iconic car names that made a comeback

 What’s in a name

-Some automotive nameplates, such as Volkswagen Golf or Toyota Corolla, seem to soldier on for decades.
+Some automotive nameplates, such as Volkswagen Golf or Toyota Corolla, soldier on unchanged for decades.
 Others will disappear for years, then make a comeback – sometimes on a very different type of car.
-From the new Vauxhall Frontera (pictured above) to the Range Rover Velar, these are the car names that returned from the dead.
+From the latest Renault 5 (pictured above) to the Vauxhall Frontera, we reveal the car names that returned from the dead.

 • Ford Puma